kamilazdybal/PCAfold/docs/user/getting-started.rst

 in columns.
 The initial dimensionality of the data set is determined by the number of variables :math:`Q`.
 Typically, :math:`N \gg Q`.

-Below are brief descriptions of several workflows that utilize functionalities of the **PCAfold** software:
+Below are brief descriptions of several workflows that utilize functionalities of **PCAfold**:

 Data manipulation
 ^^^^^^^^^^^^^^^^^